plopezmp/GdR/Automation with Ansible/README.md

 and answer 1024 to the two configuration questions that shows on.

-### switchR3 multilayer (L2/L3) switch
+### switchR3 (multilayer switch)
-Also vIOS.
-We would configure it as a router.
+This is a vIOS switch, configured to function as a router.

 ```
 enable